GageGunion/PythonProject1/README.md

 <h1>Python Project - Carly's Clipers</h1>

 <h2>Description</h2>
 This is a project from codeacademy I completed that is focusing on the use of for loops to list some data from a salon business using Python.
 This project starts by listing the haircut styles and pricing and then takes the average of the prices.
 A list of new prices is then created.
-The reveune is calculated for the number of each haircut listed in the varianble last_week.
+The reveune is calculated for the number of each haircut listed in the variable last_week.
 The average daily reveune is also calculated as well as a list of haircuts under thirty dollars.
 <br />